Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 > pip install py2neo==2.0.8

-II.
-Download model files
+#Download model files

-1. Download the tool NRLP.py from this website and save it to a folder of your choice
+##Download the tool NRLP.py from this website and save it to a folder of your choice

-2. Download the three input files rivers.txt, structures.txt and links.txt and save them to the same folder as this script.
+##Download the three input files rivers.txt, structures.txt and links.txt and save them to the same folder as this script.
 The model files must be in the same file as this script to run the program.

-3. Download the style sheet “belmontstyle.grass” and save it somewhere accessible (the same folder is recommended, but not required).
+##Download the style sheet “belmontstyle.grass” and save it somewhere accessible (the same folder is recommended, but not required).

-III.
-Set up Neo4J
+#Set up Neo4J

 If this is your first time running a simulation only:

-1. Start Neo4J (on Windows, from the Windows Start Menu.)
+##Start Neo4J (on Windows, from the Windows Start Menu.)
 Use the default database location and click “start”:

-2. Click “browse to http://localhost:7474”.
+##Click “browse to http://localhost:7474”.
 Your browser should open and Neo4J will request a username and password for the database.
 Enter the default, neo4j and neo4j.

-3. Change your password to “database” (all lowercase, no quotes).
+##Change your password to “database” (all lowercase, no quotes).
 If you choose to use a password besides database, you will need to modify the authentication line in the python script – so don’t chose a different password unless you feel comfortable making that modification.
 This will only be your password for this model run, not for your Neo4J account in general.

-4. Set the style sheet by typing “:style” (you need the colon) into the command window and hitting enter.
+##Set the style sheet by typing “:style” (you need the colon) into the command window and hitting enter.

 A Graph Style Sheet should pop up.
 Drag the file “belmontstyle.grass” from your input files folder onto the button “Drop a grass file here to import.”
 Release your mouse when the file is hovering above the button.
 This step is not required, but is recommended to improve ease of interpreting the model results once the simulation is run.
 It will restyle all graphs built in this database to have red link canals and blue rivers, with river mouths larger than other nodes.

-IV.
-Run a basic simulation with all link canals set to “off”
+#Run a basic simulation with all link canals set to “off”

-1. If Neo4J is not already running, start Neo4J (in Windows, from the start menu) and click “start”:
+##If Neo4J is not already running, start Neo4J (in Windows, from the start menu) and click “start”:

-2. Open a command line (cmd in Windows, or a terminal in Mac/Unix), and navigate to the input files folder:
+##Open a command line (cmd in Windows, or a terminal in Mac/Unix), and navigate to the input files folder:

 > chdir Desktop\Neo4JInputs